 If you have kidneys that are not working and the damage is not reversible, you have end-stage renal disease (ESRD).
 ESRD is caused by conditions such as diabetes, kidney cancer, drug use, high blood pressure, or other kidney problems.
 Dialysis is not a cure for ESRD, but it does help you feel better and live longer.

-There are two types of dialysis: hemodialysis and peritoneal dialysis.
+There are 2 types of dialysis: hemodialysis and peritoneal dialysis.
 This fact sheet will focus on peritoneal dialysis.

 The main functions of peritoneal dialysis are to: